Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 In regular multi-signatures,<br/>signatures from individual public keys are aggregated.

 Each participant can choose their own key to use for the multi-signature.

+Note:

+In some cases, a security requirement of these systems is that every participant demonstrates ownership of the public key submitted for the multi-signature, otherwise security can be compromised.

 ---